TEAMMATES/teammates/docs/troubleshooting-guide.md

 ### Common setup errors and solutions

+* **ERROR**: After downloading and installing Google Cloud SDK, running any `gcloud` command results in `gcloud: command not found` or alike.

+  **REASON**: You did not choose to update the `PATH` variable when installing the SDK.

+  **SOLUTION**: You can re-run the install command again without any side effect.
+Make sure to choose to update the `PATH` variable this time.
+Alternatively, you can use other appropriate methods to update your `PATH` variable to include the `/bin` sub-folder of the SDK folder.<br>
+  To verify this, try running any `gcloud` command and it should now give you access to the SDK.

 * **ERROR**: Eclipse complains "...your project must be configured to use a JDK in order to use JSP".

   **REASON**: This happens because Eclipse is only aware of JRE, not JDK (Compiling JSP requires the JDK).